-Patients receiving the diagnose “cancer” from their doctor often experience extreme anxiety and stress.
-Cancer is associated with severe sickness, gloominess and death.
-Cancer treatment is often expensive, complicated and can have many unpleasant side effects.
+When someone is diagnosed with cancer, they often experience extreme anxiety and stress.
+This is because cancer is associated with severe sickness, gloominess and death.
+But also because cancer treatment is often expensive, complicated, and causes unpleasant side effects.

 Probiotics and cancer

-The gut contains trillions of microorganisms, both on the outside and the inside.
+The human body is covered with trillions of microorganisms, both on the outside and the inside.
 These organisms colonize the digestive tract, the skin, and mouth.
-Each person has a different colony that has developed since birth and is shaped by diet, lifestyle, and other factors.
+Each person has a unique colony that has developed since birth and is shaped by diet, lifestyle, and other factors.

-The gut contains strains of the Lactobacillus family, often used to produce fermented foods like yoghurt, sauerkraut, and fermented vegetables.
+The gut contains strains of the Lactobacillus family, which are also used to produce fermented foods like yogurt, sauerkraut, and fermented vegetables.
 Lactobacillus species are also included in many probiotic supplements.

 In a 2016 UCLA study, Lactobacillus johnsonii 456 proved to reduce gene damage and greatly reduce inflammation in mice.
 Recent research indicates that inflammation plays a major role in the development of cancer, heart disease and autoimmune diseases.
 Therefore, the UCLA finding is intriguing.

-The probiotic bacteria given to mice stimulated them to produce metabolites known to prevent cancer.
-For example lymphoma, a type of cancer that originates in the immune system slowed down considerably in mice fed with probiotic bacteria.
-The mice also lived longer, had less DNA damage, lower inflammation, and improved metabolism.
+The probiotic bacteria given to mice stimulated them to produce certain metabolites known to prevent cancer.
+For example lymphoma, a type of cancer that originates in the immune system, slowed down considerably in mice fed with probiotic bacteria.
+The mice also lived longer, had less DNA damage, lower inflammation, and an improved metabolism.
 The researchers stated: “Remarkably, our findings suggest that composition of the gut microbiota influences and alters central carbon metabolism in a genotype-independent manner.”

 The researchers continued: “Together, these findings lend credence to the notion that manipulating microbial composition could be used as an effective strategy to prevent or alleviate cancer susceptibility.
 In the future, it is our hope that the use of probiotics would be a potential chemopreventive for normal humans, while the same type of microbiota would decrease tumour incidence in cancer susceptible populations.”